What is BUN?

 Why is BUN important?

 BUN is an essential marker for assessing kidney function.
 The kidneys play a crucial role in filtering waste products from the blood, including urea.
-SiPhox Health includes BUN in our Cardiometabolic+ panel to help monitor and manage BUN levels.
 Higher BUN levels can indicate potential issues with kidney function, while lower levels may suggest liver disease, malnutrition, or overhydration.

 How can I better understand my BUN levels?